 - Packers Take Back the Lead in the All-Time Series: September 28, 2017.
 Aaron Rodgers thew four touchdown passes en route to a 35-14 win in front of the home crowd at Lambeau Field.
 When the final whistle blew, the Packers had their first lead in the rivalry since 1933 — a moment 84 years in the making.

 - Largest Fourth Quarter Comeback in Packers History: September 9, 2018.
 To kickoff the Packers’ 2018 season in (the team’s 100th season) Aaron Rodgers came back from an injury in the second half (that he was carted off the field for in the first half) to lead the Packers back from a 20 point deficit and 17 point fourth quarter deficit.
-Khalil Mack dominated the first half, Rodgers dominated the second.
+Randall Cobb caught the game-winning 75 yard touchdown pass, the third touchdown of the second half for Rodgers.
+Newly signed edge rusher Khalil Mack dominated the first half, Rodgers dominated the second.
 Matt Nagy’s first game as Chicago’s head coach was a loss.
+It was later revealed Rodgers’ injury was a fractured leg, which he played the season on.
+Randall Cobb: It should be pointed out that Cobb particularly haunted the Bears.
+He caught nine, often heart-breaking, touchdowns against the Bears while with the Packers (which was 22% of his total touchdowns in Green Bay).

 - Packers and Bears kick off the NFL’s 100th Season: September 5, 2019.
 The NFL’s centennial season was started in a matchup of the oldest rivalry in professional football (instead of letting the defending champion Patriots host the season opening game per usual).
 The NFL understood the importance of their 100th season and the importance of this rivalry on that history.
 The league choosing Packers/Bears to showcase their sport to kick off the 100th season shows you how important this rivalry truly is.
 The game was won 10-3 by the Packers in sloppy, or perhaps throwback, effort.
 New Packers coach Matt LaFleur won his first game as head coach, the first to win his debut against the Bears since Vince Lombardi.